Funds: Advice from a lawyer

 • uncertain market situation due to the lack of a secondary market

-• possibility of reclaiming distributions according to § 172 para.
-4 HGB (limited partner liability)
+• the possibility of reclaiming distributions in accordance with Section 172 (4) HGB (limited partner liability)

 • Kick-back payments (commissions) to banks and brokers